The Top 10 Most Timeless Interior Finishes

 SCALE & EFFORT

-• the square footage of the flooring is MINIMAL, making it easier to replace in the future
+• the square footage of the flooring is minimal, making it easier to replace in the future

-6. TIMELESS CABINETS
+6. TIMELESS WHITE KITCHEN CABINETS

-When I hear someone say that ‘white cabinets are so overdone’, I’m like ‘HELLO, THAT’S BECAUSE THEY WORK!’
-And you’re more than welcome to choose gray, greige, green, or the hot colour of the moment, but you’re only going to limit yourself in the long term.
-When creating a timeless kitchen that grows with you or the NEXT family who owns your home, white is hands-down the smartest choice.
+You’re welcome to choose gray, greige, green, or the hot color of the moment, but you’ll only limit yourself in the long term.
+When creating a timeless kitchen that grows with you or the next family who owns your home, white is hands-down the smartest choice.

 White kitchen, gray stool, black handrail on white stairs.
 Kylie M E-design, online decorating, virtual packages

-As for cream, I can’t even BEGIN to talk about the troubles my clients have with cream cabinets, but because I like to hear myself talk, I will.
-Cream cabinets are gorgeous, I get it.
-However, in the ideal world, unless your cabinets are wood or a non-white colour (that is anything but cream), it’s ideal if your trim/cabinets are the same colour.
+Cream cabinets are gorgeous; I get it.
+However, in the ideal world, unless your cabinets are wood or a non-white color (that is, anything but cream), it’s best if your trim/cabinets are the same color.
 So, if you have off-white/cream cabinets, you’d ideally have cream trim.
-And THIS is where the timeless bus stops as cream trim will ALWAYS date your home.
-Again, there are exceptions, such as older homes that suit a softer approach, however, even these homes show up in my inbox on a weekly basis, with homeowners who are FRUSTRATED with how limited their cream cabinets/trim leaves them.
+This is where the timeless bus stops, as cream trim will ALWAYS date your home and limit the colors you can use on your walls.
+Again, there are exceptions, such as older homes that suit a softer approach; however, even these homes show up in my inbox weekly, with homeowners frustrated with how limited their cream cabinets/trim leaves them.

 STYLE.
-You might be tempted to add fancy details to your cabinets – KEEP IT SIMPLE.
-That doesn’t mean it needs to be BORING, but the more decorative detail you add, the more you’re going to limit your kitchen’s future ‘style’ potential (crown and skirting are always smart add-ons).
+You might be tempted to add fancy details to your cabinets—KEEP IT SIMPLE.
+That doesn’t mean it needs to be boring, but the more decorative detail you add, the more you’re going to limit your kitchen’s future ‘style’ potential (crown and skirting are always smart add-ons).

-THE ONE BIG THING TO AVOID…
+THE ONE BIG THING TO AVOID ON CABINETS…

 7. KEEP PATTERNS/BUSYNESS TO A MINIMUM

 Again, are there exceptions?
-HECK YES – ALWAYS, but this article is about good general advice, not exceptions.
+HECK YES – always, but this article is about good general advice, not exceptions.

-8. WHITE TRIM
+8. CHOOSE WHITE TRIM & DOORS

 9. BUILT-IN BOOKCASES

-10. WHITE WINDOWS ON THE INTERIOR
+10. CHOOSE WHITE WINDOWS ON THE INTERIOR

 What about the exterior?